spurti-chopra/cheatsheets_tips_tricks/git_cheat_sheet.md

 - **Working with branches**
 ```
 git checkout <branch-name> // checks out remote branch in working directory
-git checkout -b <branch-name> // create a new directory
+git checkout -b <branch-name> // create a new branch
 ```

 _Remember before changing branch git forces you to commit or stash any changes in working directory